fourcodes-org/proof-of-concepts/linux/fonts/Readme.md

-To install the Calibri font on Ubuntu, you can use the following script
+to install the Calibri font on Ubuntu, you can use the following script

 ```bash
 sudo apt-get update